0xSPIRIT/ame/README.md

 # ame - A text editor written in notepad.

-Ame is a text editor written without using any normal IDE or text editor.
-It was written in MS notepad on Windows 10 over a total of 41 hours.
-I will soon be uploading a timelapse of the entire development which I have recorded.
+Ame is a text editor written without using any normal IDE or text editor, but with MS notepad on Windows 10 over a total of 41 hours.
+I'll soon be uploading a timelapse of the entire development which I recorded.

 # Screenshots